 Popular Career Options

-Graduates of a 2-year program have the investigative skills and research methods to work within local, state and federal law enforcement organizations.
+Graduates of an AS in criminal justice program have the investigative skills and research methods to work within local, state, and federal law enforcement organizations.
 Program graduates may work as:

 - Police officers

 - Probation officers